GreysonR/ter.js/tutorials/06 Camera.md

 		}
 	}
 });
-game.Render.camera.fov = 1; // the game will be 1:1 with the window, so 100px in game will be 100px in the HTML
+game.Render.camera.fov = 1; // the world will be rendered 1:1 with the window, so 100px in the world will be 100px in the HTML
 ```